ruedoux/Dynamic-Structure-Library/README.md

-C Dynamic Array
+DSL - Dynamic Structure Library
 =========

 About
 -----
-Simple implementation of dynamic arrays in C
+Simple implementation of dynamic structures in C

 Example Use
 -----------